 How to get from Inverness to Loch Ness by car

-Driving to Inverness is best if you like your independence and taking your time when exploring!
+Driving from Inverness is best if you like your independence and taking your time when exploring!

 If you have a car then getting to Loch Ness from Inverness is fairly straightforward.
 The main A82 hugs the north shore of Loch Ness all the way down from the east tip to the west.